Chwele

-Chwele is a town in Bungoma County, Kenya.
-The town is an agricultural marketing centre located between Kimilili and Bungoma.
-The market is the major meeting point for farmers from the surrounding areas of Mount Elgon, Namwela, Sirisia, Lurende, Matibo and Chebukaka especially every Monday when there is a market day (flea market).
+Chwele is a town in Bungoma County, Western Kenya.
+The town is an agricultural and marketing centre located between Kimilili and Bungoma.
+The market is the major meeting point for farmers from the surrounding areas of Mount Elgon, Namwela, Sirisia, Lurende, Matibo and Chebukaka especially every Monday and Friday when there is a market day (flea market).
 Large quantities of maize, bananas, local vegetables, sim sim as well as livestock such as chicken, goats, cattle and sheep are available for sale.
 The market is Kenya's second largest open air market.
+The urban population was 9,799 (2019 census).